|

 juvenile northern water snake under a piece of styrofoam, and two more juvenile

 crayfish snakes under a board and log respectively.
-We also netted
+We also netted a

-a western chorus frog to take pictures of.
-A total of 7 snakes. |
+western chorus frog to take pictures of.
+A

 April 19, 2008